Leonss23/Codeifiers-Charruas/README.md

 # Codeifiers-Charruas

-Proyecto de fin de año de Codeifiers (e-commerce, boutique de vinos.)

-No frameworks or libraries used.

-**I wasn't the main programmer, I just fixed the most troublesome bugs when I had time as I had other roles in the project.**
+**Note: For this project, I wasn't the programmer, I just fixed the most troublesome bugs when I had time as I had other roles.**

+## Proyecto de fin de año de Codeifiers (e-commerce, boutique de vinos.)

+- No frameworks or libraries used.
+- Raw PHP, JS, HTML and CSS.

 Webhost: https://charruascodeifiers.000webhostapp.com/